noeljane/skifree/README.md

 --

 ###User Stories

 I want instructions on how to play on the first screen you see

 I want to hit start to begin play

-I want to control my guy using a click
+I want to control my guy using left and right arrows.

-I want to be able to score based off how long I live
+I want to be able to score based off how long I live.

-I want to be able to compare my score with player 2
+I want to be able to compare my score with player 2.

 --
 ####MVP:

-- guy has random objects coming near him
+- Skier has random objects coming near him
-- objects randomly appear from the left of the screen
+- Objects randomly appear from the bottom of the screen
-- when guy hits object, he loses points or health
+- When skier hits object, his gameplay ends.
-- player 2 can play and score is compared to player 1
+- Player 2 can play and score is compared to player 1

---

-Stuff I already think I can figure out:

-- objects randomly appear
-- compare player 1 score to player 2

-Stuff I need help with:

-- how to make guy run into object

 --

 ####Dream features:
 - ogre